albee/ASAP/asap/execute_asap/README.md

 rosbags are automatically started for a new test.
 See `asap_config.py` for bag and many other configuration options.

-## Simulator Startup

-Start up the Astrobee sim with '/bumble' and '/honey' for the ISS:

-`roslaunch astrobee sim_reswarm.launch rviz:=true`

-You can set additional parameters on what to launch in `sim_reswarm.launch`.

 ## Adding Tests

 You can add tests in the `coordinator`, consult the README.